 Bone Physiology Review8

-The fourth learning objective of this course is to understand an overview of bone physiology and remodeling.
+The third learning objective of this course is to understand an overview of bone physiology and remodeling.
 Bone is often thought to be a static structure, but it actually is continuously remodeling through actions of osteoclasts (bone-resorbing cells) and osteoblasts (bone-building cells) and their products, under the influence of parathyroid hormone (PTH), vitamin D, estrogens, glucocorticoids, growth hormone, thyroid hormone and other factors such as cytokines, a unique family of growth factors.
 Remodeling is accomplished in the trabecular bone of the alveolar process, and elsewhere, by a team of cells that dissolves a pit-like area in bone and then fills it with new bone.
 This team of cells is called the Basic Multicellular Unit (BMU).
 Bone is remodeled through a sequence of steps that may take as much as 200 days, as follows:

 Origination is the phase during which a BMU originates following an initiating “event” such as microdamage, mechanical stress, exposure to one or more of a group of biological factors, or even at random.
 The immune response begins in reaction to one of these events.
 Cytokines and other growth factors, such as parathyroid hormone (PTH), insulin-like growth factors (IGF), interleukin-1 (IL-1), interleukin-6 (IL-6) and tumor necrosis factor (TNF), are important in the Origination phase.
 IL-1 may be the most important factor in the immune response.
 Its function is to enhance the activation of T-cells in response to antigen.
 IL-6 is produced by fibroblasts and other cells.
 IL-6 enhances glucocorticoid syntheses.
 Overall it augments the response of immune cells to other cytokines.
 Tumor Necrosis Factor-α (TNF- α), like IL-1, is a major immune response-modifying cytokine produced mainly by activated macrophages.
 The presence of TNF induces osteoclast formation.